 News

-The GO Virginia Region 8 Council is pleased to announce that it is accepting proposals for projects to be funded through the State’s GO Virginia initiative.
+The GO Virginia Region 8 Council is pleased to announce that it is accepting the third round of proposals for per capita projects to be funded through the State’s GO Virginia initiative.
+For a project to be considered by the Region 8 Council, complete the pre-application and submit to the Central Shenandoah Planning District Commission (CSPDC) to bonnie@cspdc.org no later than Wednesday, February 7, 2018.

-The Region 8 Council has approximately $928,000 in GO Virginia funds to award to projects in the region.
-In addition, approximately $11.3 million in competitive statewide GO Virginia funds is available for projects.
+The Region 8 Council has approximately $928,000 in per capita GO Virginia funds to award to projects in the region for this round of applications.
+In addition, approximately $11.3 million in competitive statewide GO Virginia funds are still available for projects.

 Successful projects will address one or more of the region’s five targeted industry sectors: